Astrophysical Tests of Modified Gravity: Stellar and Gaseous Rotation Curves in Dwarf Galaxies: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Bhuvnesh Jain for in-depth discussions and helpful suggestions.
 We thank Matthew Walker for many helpful suggestions.
 This work benefited from discussions with Lasha Berezhiani, Cullen Blake, Yi-Zen Chu, Joseph Clampitt, Mike Jarvis, Justin Khoury, Kazuya Koyama, Baojiu Li, Adam Lidz, Claudia Maraston, Alan Meert, Fabian Schmidt and Mitchell Struble.
-JS is grateful to UPenn for their hospitality whilst some of this work was carried out.
+JS is supported by funds provided to the Center for Particle Cosmology by the University of Pennsylvania.
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Economic Development \& Innovation.